daily word - solidarity

 Add new comment

-daily word - grateful?
+daily word - killing time?

 Dale Cresap's picture